CSCfi/scalable-python/Doc/library/itertools.rst

    def consume(iterator, n):
        "Advance the iterator n-steps ahead.
 If n is none, consume entirely."
-       # The technique uses objects that consume iterators at C speed.
+       # Use functions that consume iterators at C speed.
        if n is None:
            # feed the entire iterator into a zero-length deque
            collections.deque(iterator, maxlen=0)
        else:
-           # advance to the emtpy slice starting at position n
+           # advance to the empty slice starting at position n
            next(islice(iterator, n, n), None)

    def nth(iterable, n, default=None):
        "Returns the nth item or a default value" return next(islice(iterable, n, None), default)

+   def all_equal(iterable):
+       "Returns True if all the elements are equal to each other" g = groupby(iterable)
+       return next(g, True) and not next(g, False)

    def quantify(iterable, pred=bool):
        "Count how many times the predicate is true"